Skip to main content

 Kazakhstan’s urban story is now three-city, not only Almaty versus Astana.
 Almaty remains the largest city, Astana is the political capital and aviation/administrative hub, and Shymkent is a southern million-plus city tied to Turkistan and Uzbekistan routes [18][19][20].

-For city choices, use the Almaty guide, Astana guide, and Almaty vs Astana comparison.
-The existing city dataset also gives dynamic lifestyle counts: about 2,400 restaurants in Almaty, 1,100 in Astana, and a 15-minute mountain-access advantage for Almaty [14].
+For city choices, use the Almaty guide, Astana guide, and current Almaty vs Astana comparison.
+The June figures come from the BNS regional pages for Almaty, Astana, and Shymkent.

 Connectivity